Blue Heelers: episode guide

 June 17, 1998

-Written by David Anthony, Directed by Pino Amenta
+Directed by Pino Amenta

-Adam and Dash find Tony Timms, intrepid reporter for the Mt.
-Thomas Gazette, dazed and injured on the riverbank while they are investigating a reported explosion.
-Tony's camera has gone but he won't say who attacked him or why he was there.
-But the Heelers get a clue after they attend a charity fish dinner at the Imperial, all of those who eat the fish come down with food poisoning.
-Could it be that the Mt.
-Thomas River is polluted?
-Sure enough, the Heelers discover some suspicious looking barrels in the river.
-But Doctor Zoe's tests show that the drum contents had nothing to do with the fish poisoning.
 Meanwhile, Chris reports that the Akubra hat containing the money collected at the charity dinner has gone missing.
-The suspects include Keith Purvis and his new lady love, a local pig farmer.
+The suspects include Keith Purvis and his new lady love, local pig farmer Doris Little.
 Or was it Jeanie, the cook, resentful of the implication that she poisoned the fish?
 And how was Tony Timms and his keen youth trainee involved?
 Maggie and PJ realise they won't find the answers unless they can find out just why Tony was attacked.
-Obviously, he suspects someone of environmental pollution, but who?
-They find themselves turning into investigative reporters to follow his story leads.
+Obviously, Tony suspects someone of environmental pollution, but who?
+The pair find themselves turning into investigative reporters to follow his story leads.
 But the answers they find are not what they expected.

-Guest Starring: Jeremy Kewley as Tony Timms, Reg Evans as Keith Purvis, Karen Davitt as Dr Zoe Hamilton, Anne Phelan as Jeannie O'Dwyer, Monica Maughan as Doris Little, Craig Beamer as Brody Little, Terry Kenwrick as Gordon Forbes, Nik Barker as Austin, Stuart Atkin as Maurice, Angie Hilton as May
+Guest Starring: Jeremy Kewley as Tony Timms, Reg Evans as Keith Purvis, Karen Davitt as Dr. Zoe Hamilton, Anne Phelan as Jeannie O'Dwyer, Monica Maughan as Doris Little, Craig Beamer as Brody Little, Terry Kenwrick as Gordon Forbes, Nik Barker as Austin, Stuart Atkin as Maurice, Angie Hilton as May

 Deed Not the Breed